SamCommit/AlgoTradingAssessment/README.md

 ## c.
 Data Structures

 As mentioned, the two primary data structures once again are the **TreeMap** and the **LinkedList**.
 The TreeMaps automatic sorting makes it an optimal solution for an order book with high volumes.
-Within each price level is a LinkedList which allows for efficient insetion, removal and modification which is critical for efficient partial and full matching of orders.
+Within each price level is a LinkedList which allows for efficient insertion, removal and modification which is critical for efficient partial and full matching of orders.

 ## Part II Conclusion